ReggieVW/cvat-docs/manual/annotate_person_key_points.md

 # Manual annotation with person key points
 <b>Note: This can only be executed after task [automatic annotation person key points](https://github.com/ReggieVW/cvat-docs/blob/main/manual/automatic_annotations.md#automatic-annotation-person-key-points) is executed.</b>

-You can drag a point and change the position of individual points.
+You can drag a point and change its position.

 ## Shape grouping
 Pre-annotated points are automatically grouped — all points with the same colour are linked to a certain person.